MapsterMapper/Mapster/README.md

 ###Performance Comparisons
-Fpr is slightly slower than FastMapper, mainly due to support for better error messaging.
-While FastMapper is very fast, it can be very difficult to determine the location of errors when mapping across non-identical types.
-We're looking to regain parity in this area with some additional optimization.
+Fpr now has speed parity with the original FastMapper.

-For complex objects, we're seeing a ~28x speed improvement in comparison to AutoMapper.
+For complex objects, we're seeing a ~30x speed improvement in comparison to AutoMapper.
-Our tests with the original FastMapper were closer to ~30X.

 ####Benchmark "Complex" Object